hkulsgaard/sulcus/README.md

   <img src="assets/images/results.jpg" align=mid />

-  In case that the occlusion maps generation is enabled, 3 new NIFTI images will be generated.
-The first image is the positive and negative attributions for the prediction.
-The other 2 images are the attibutions but splited into positive and negative.
+  In case that the occlusion maps generation is enabled, 2 new NIFTI images will be generated.
+The first image contains the positive and negative attributions for the prediction.
+The second image is only the positive attributions.

 ## Run sample case
   * We providad a sample case for Diagonal Sulcus detection with a couple of sample images